I planned my first funeral a few months ago. I am talking about my wife Uzma’s funeral. She died on January 30, 2019.

 Funerals back home on the Indian subcontinent are usually hasty affairs.
 There are no funeral homes.
 Wakes are held in the deceased’s home.
 There’s no cold storage.
 No one embalms the body.
 Some families wait for key relatives to arrive from out-of-town, but most perform the last rites are performed within a day or two of death.
 No cold storage and no embalming dictates that timeline.
 Climate defines traditions.

 Traditions are not immutable laws of physics.
 But many immigrants who have lived in the west for decades treat them as such.
-We don’t give much thought to the idea that though the dead are the on display, funerals are meant for the living.
+We don’t give much thought to the idea that while the dead are on display, funerals are meant for the living.
 No matter what faith tradition the deceased belonged to, her life is over.
 All the good she was meant to do is done.
 She has earned all her promised reward, whether a place in heaven or a better next life.
 Her outcome won’t change whether her last rites are in one day or seven.

 On the other hand, it does have a bearing on all those who loved her and are left behind.
-For them, the funeral is an opportunity to say their last goodbyes, to celebrate a life well-lived and to mourn the possibilities that died with their loved one.
-It is an important stop on their journey of grief.
+For them, the funeral is an opportunity to say their last goodbyes, to celebrate a life well-lived, and to mourn the possibilities that died with their loved one.
+It is an essential stop on their journey of grief.
 In today’s world, when so many who love each other tend to live so far apart, it would be better if the funeral rites were completed when everyone who wanted to be there got there.

 Uzma’s father, suffering from advanced lung disease, died in January 2018.
 Uzma was by his side when he took his final breath.
 The kids and I were by her side an hour later.
 His was a hasty funeral.
 He was taken to a Muslim funeral home where the close family got to see him again before he was buried.
 There was no wake open to all friends and relatives.
-Until almost the last moment we didn’t know exactly when he would be buried.
+Until almost the last moment, we didn’t know precisely when he would be buried.
 At the graveside, Uzma was shocked and distressed to see how disorganized everything seemed.
-A front end loader used as a crane to lower her father’s burial vault into the grave, which was then covered with large chunks of frozen ground.
+A front end loader was used as a crane to lower her father’s burial vault into the grave, which was then covered with large chunks of frozen ground.
 None of it felt right.

-She would later say that it felt that in that funeral there was no respect for the dead or the living.
+She would later say that it felt that in that funeral, there was no respect for the dead or the living.
 And that’s when she decided that she would have a Muslim funeral but not in a Muslim funeral home.
 “I don’t want to buried in a hurry,” She said, adding, “I want everyone who wants to come to have a chance to come.”
 She wanted everyone to know exactly when to come to the funeral home and exactly when she would be buried.

 On the first day of hospice, she said to me, “Help me make funeral arrangments.
 You know what I want.
 Do the legwork.
 But I want to make the final decisions.”
 It’s not easy for anyone to make their own or their beloved’s funeral arrangements.
 Hard as beginning funeral planning is after diagnosis of a terminal illness, it is even harder when you can practically hear death’s knock on the door.

 Suburban living in America means we all drive past funeral homes multiple times a year, if more frequently.
 But we don’t really start scoping them out or even remember their names.
-Not knowing which funeral home to begin with, I began the planning with the non-denominational cemetery across the street from one of her favorite malls.
+Not knowing which funeral home to begin with, I started the planning with the non-denominational cemetery across the street from one of her favorite malls.

 Learning that Uzma was a Muslim, Tom at the cemetery suggested we contact Justyne Scott at N.H.
 Scott & Hanekamp Funeral Home.
 “She works closely with an Imam and has experience doing Muslim funerals,” he explained.
 I called Justyne the next day.
 Indeed she did work closely with the Imam from a mosque in Northbrook.
 Fortunately, Uzma considered that mosque, affiliated with the Islamic Cultural Center of Greater Chicago in Northbrook as her home mosque.
 That is the mosque she most liked to visit for prayers.

 Justyne met with both of us.
 Justyne had the best demeanor I could have hoped for in a funeral director.
 She always appeared professional without being stiflingly formal.
 Moving deliberately, she looked neither in haste nor lackadaisical.
 She had a calm, reassuring voice that was neither louder nor softer than necessary.
-No question ruffled her, no request flustered her.
+No question ruffled her; no request flustered her.
 She gave us good advice about things we hadn’t thought about.

 Justyne explained to us which arrangements such as caskets and flowers that Muslim families usually chose as well as the unique arrangements the Imam was okay with.
 She even up followed up with the Imam regarding questions we had.
 She explained how the funeral home arranged for the ritual washing of the body that Muslims do before the funeral.
 Uzma and I repeatedly wept through these discussions.
 Justyne responded in a way that a good therapist would — tissues at hand, never speaking more than necessary and never saying anything inappropriate to the moment.
 Uzma decided who should wash her body and which casket should hold her.

 Uzma passed away late in the evening.
 The staff member from N.H.
 Scott & Hanekamp, who came to pick Uzma’s body up from our home at 2 am first met with me and explained what he would be doing.
 He was respectful, thoughtful, and deliberate.
 He also had an appearance and demeanor like Justyne’s – just right for the context and occasion.
 Whether it is because of the training N.H.
-Scott gives their staff or whether it is because they select staff who are already this way, I don’t know, but it made things bearable during such a difficult time.
+Scott gives their staff, or whether it is because they select people who are already this way, I don’t know, but it made things bearable during such a difficult time.

 On the day of the funeral, everything happened as planned.
 Justyne and other funeral home staff were unobtrusive but never hard to find and never unhelpful.
 There was a room where we had the wake, the eulogies, and prayers.
 And they also made another room available to us.
 They let us keep cookies and coffee in the is second room.
 The atmosphere there was less somber.
 It was a lifesaver, keeping our young kids and their friends from becoming disengaged.